 The majority of the hogs procured by the Company are sourced through direct contracts with producers with terms from one to five years with varying pricing mechanisms and premiums for livestock with specific quality characteristics.
-The availability of hogs is limited by the size of the herds in the general location of the plants.
-As described in more detail below under Description of the Business - Agribusiness Group, in 2015 the Company effectively owned 39% of the hogs that it processed in its hog slaughter facilities.
-Under the contracts, producers gain access to risk management tools.
+The availability of hogs is limited by the size of the herds in the general location of the primary processing plants.
+As described in more detail below under Description of the Business - Agribusiness Group, in 2016 the Company effectively owned 41% of the hogs that it processed in its hog slaughter facilities, up from 39% in 2015.
+Under its contracts with producers, producers gain access to risk management tools managed by the Company.

 Poultry processing operations in Canada function within a highly regulated environment where live supply is controlled by marketing boards and other government agencies.
 All of the Company's live chicken and turkey supply for its processing operation is purchased through supply marketing boards that regulate both the supply and the cost of the Company's primary raw material.
-The Company's raw material requirements (other than the significant amount of fresh pork and poultry produced in its own plants) are purchased as commodities on the open market, either directly from suppliers or through brokers in Canada or the United States, with prices fluctuating based on demand and available supply.
+The Company's raw material requirements (other than the significant amount of fresh pork produced in its own plants) are purchased as commodities on the open market, either directly from suppliers or through brokers in Canada or the United States, with prices fluctuating based on demand and available supply.

 Most of the Company's raw materials for further processing are sourced internally for pork and poultry with the balance of supplies required to meet demand purchased externally at market prices.
-A number of finished products are purchased through co-packing agreements with outside suppliers.
+A number of finished products are purchased through co-manufacturing agreements with outside suppliers.
 Subject to the comments above regarding live hog and poultry supply, the raw materials necessary for the operation of the Company's Meat Products Group are readily available.